WilliamBundy/wb_alloc/README.md

 ## Current Status

-As of 11/4/17 or version 0.0.1, the library compiles with no warnings under clang and MSVC, however, it is largely untested.
+As of 11/4/17 or version 0.0.1, the library compiles with no warnings under clang and MSVC, however, it is largely untested with regards to runtime errors or performance.
+It should be considered **alpha software**.

 There are also some convenience features missing, such as being able to directly free/clear a memory pool and tagged heap.